StatMixedML/XGBoostLSS/README.md

 ![Optional Text](../master/plots/fitted_dist.png)

 Now that we have specified the distribution, let's fit an **XGBoostLSS** to the data.
+Again, we use Bayesian Optimization for finding an optimal set of hyperparameter, while restricting the overall runtime to 5 minutes.

 ```r
 # Fit model